 Surprisingly, there’s an international dialling code for Antarctica, which is +672.

-Do you have any interesting or fun facts about Antarctica that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Antarctica?
+Share them in the comments below!